-I am in the coursework phase of my program and have passed Portfolio III (equivalent of comprehensive/qualifying exam).
-While my PhD does not include formal specializations beyond the concentration, areas I've focused on during my coursework include:
+I completed the coursework phase of my program in fall 2025.
+While my PhD does not include formal specializations beyond the concentration, areas I focused on during my coursework included:

 the role of librarians in the classroom,